What is Turner Syndrome?

 Turner Syndrome (TS) is also known as 45, X, or 45, XO is a genetic condition that affects the development of females.
 It affects 1 in every 2500 females, females who have this rare genetic disorder are usually shorter than average which becomes evident at the age of 5, and also there will be a loss of ovarian function which is very common in females who are affected by Turner syndrome (TS).

 What Causes Turner Syndrome?

 Generally, a human has 46 chromosomes in each cell, divided into 23 pairs, which include two sex hormones in that half of the chromosomes are received from the father and half from the mother.
 These chromosomes contain genes that decide individual characteristics which include height, eye color, etc, females generally have two X hormones (xx) but females with Turner Syndrome have only one X chromosome.

-Turner syndrome is the result of random error in cell division that happens when a parent cells are being formed
+Turner syndrome is the result of random error in cell division that happens when parent cells are developing.

 Signs and Symptoms of Turner Syndrome